dhruvtailor7/StreamFlow/README.md

 # CCTV Recorder Service with Google Drive Integration

-This service records CCTV footage from an RTSP stream, saves hourly clips, and uploads them to Google Drive.
+This service records CCTV footage from an RTSP stream, saves clips, and uploads them to Google Drive.
 It uses a modular architecture with separate recorder and uploader services that communicate via MQTT.

 ## Architecture